All of the Peeps Flavors, Ranked

 1. Chocolate Caramel Swirl

 I’m not sure if this Peep can ever be beat.
 It’s so indulgent and tastes so fancy that I forget I am basically just eating a marshmallow.
-The center of this Peep is filled with caramel of the perfect consistency -- not too runny, but not so sticky that your teeth are glued together.
+The center of this Peep is filled with caramel of the perfect consistency: not too runny, but not so sticky that your teeth are glued together.
 The chocolate that coated the bottom was rich, but slightly bitter, and it paired with the caramel nicely.
 And the marshmallow itself was balanced and not overly sweet.
-This Peep is the Peep of all Peeps -- the one Peep to rule them all.
+This Peep is the best Peep of all Peeps.